Policy 1080 – Educational Equity

 -

-Provide access and support to dynamic coursework and comparable academic and enrichment programs for all students in order to maximize student learning.
-A student’s English proficiency, disability status, perceived academic ability and/or social identifiers will not limit access and opportunity.
+Provide access and support to dynamic coursework and enriching academic programs for all students in order to maximize student learning and experiences.
+A student’s English proficiency, disability status, perceived academic ability, and/or social identifiers will not limit access and opportunity.

 -